Five Tips to Make Every Your Best Year Ever

 We live in a culture where "busy-ness" and goal achievement are measure of our success.
-With the New Year comes a flood of blog posts and advice-driven articles focused on how to achieve success, monetary goals and career dreams in 2016.
+With the New Year comes a flood of blog posts and advice-driven articles focused on how to achieve success, monetary goals and career dreams.
 We are directed to "manifest" our desires with secret steps, formulas and meditations.
 We are demoralised for failing to achieve as it must mean we are not operating at the right vibration.
 I thought it would be refreshing to take a different slant on setting intentions for the New Year.
 What if we were to focus on what makes us and others around us happy?
 What if we were to measure our success on how fulfilled we feel at the end of the day rather than the dollar value of our "achievement".
 Perhaps we would all be operating at a higher vibration - without trying.
-My tips on ensuring that 2016 is the best year ever are simple but will have maximum impact
+My tips on ensuring that every year is the best year ever are simple but will have maximum impact.

 - Focus on what makes your heart sing: Rather than being "task masters" at setting goals, timeframes, resource lists and contingency plans for obstacles to monetary or tangible gains in 2016, what if we were to write a list of 100 things we would love to do in the coming year?
 100 things that makes our heart sing; be it travel, food, activities, business or spending time with loved ones.
 If we were to focus on crossing off as many things as we can on this list, I guarantee we would be more happier than we would using a boot-camp approach to goal setting, reviews and re-evaluations.
 Give it a go this week - just writing this list can be so much fun!